RishikeshVedpathak/cli-file-converter/README.md

 ## Usage

 To use the converter, you can pipe the contents of your CSV or PRN file to the utility and specify the output format using a command line option.
-Here's an example:
+Here are example commands:

 1. CSV to HTML